keyboard-dev/starter-template-v3/docs/quickstart.md

 * Node.js (version 18 or higher)

-* Access to an Claude Desktop. with an account that can integrations and MCP servers
+* Access to an Claude Desktop. with an account that can add integrations and MCP servers.

 * GitHub Personal Access Token scoped to use codespaces